-Continuous monitoring of natural gas (or propane) and carbon monoxide in a commercial kitchen.
+Continuous monitoring of Natural gas, Propane, Carbon monoxide and Ozone in a commercial kitchen

 Gas cooking equipment such as grills, stoves and fryers in restaurants, hotels and other commercial kitchens often use natural gas or propane for an energy supply.
-If a burner was left on or a fitting burst the leaking gas could cause a fire or an explosion.
-In addition, one of the by-products of burning natural gas or propane is carbon monoxide, a toxic gas at very low concentrations.
-If the burning process fails to combust properly due to worn or poorly maintained equipment, CO could be present but not known as it has no taste, no colour or smell.
+If a burner is left on or a fitting burst the leaking gas could cause a fire or an explosion.
+One of the by-products of burning natural gas or propane is carbon monoxide, a toxic gas at very low concentrations.
+If the burning process fails to combust properly due to worn or poorly maintained equipment, CO could be present but not humanly detected as it has no taste, no colour or smell.

 A well designed and maintained ventilation system should exist to remove any air contaminants from the breathing zone and the equipment and appliances should be kept in good working order.
 In addition, there should be a fixed gas detection system to continuously monitor the combustible gas and CO levels to save costs, minimize the risk of fires or explosion and ensure worker’s health and safety by alerting to an unsafe environment caused by problems with the ventilation system or cooking equipment.

-NOTE: If the energy source for the gas appliances is propane, replace the ESH-A-CCH4-100 with an ESH-A-C3H8-100 with an internal propane sensor and mount the device in close proximity to the appliances but at 6 inches from the floor.
+- If the energy source for the gas appliances is propane, a gas detector with an internal propane sensor should be mounted in close proximity to the appliances 6 inches from the floor.
 Propane gas is heavier than air and will pool in low lying areas.

 - Natural Gas / Methane (CH4) or Propane (C3H8)

 CET gas detection systems are fully set up, programmed, calibrated and tested prior to being shipped from the factory.
 The gas detection system is ready to install and operate upon arrival, after a brief warm-up.